Key Points

 Authentication Requirements by Country

-Two Routes — Translator-Certified vs. Notary-VerifiedAuthentication route and translation requirements differ by destination country.
-The United States and the United Kingdom may use Route A — Translator-Certified Route, subject to receiving authority instructions.
+Two Routes — Translator-Certified vs. Notary-VerifiedAuthentication route and translation requirements differ by destination country and receiving authority.
+For the United States and the United Kingdom, Route A means the receiving authority may accept a Certification of Translation Accuracy or Certified Translation without apostille, depending on current instructions.
+If the receiving authority specifically requests apostille, apostille or notary-route authentication is separate from the translation certification.
 Singapore, New Zealand, and the Philippines may require Route B — Notary-Verified Route where requested by the receiving authority.
-For diplomas, this is layered on top of the public / private university distinction described above.

 United States